msoos/apn-sbox/README.markdown

 # APN S-box generator
-Almost perfect non-linear (APN) S-box finder.
+Almost perfectly non-linear (APN) S-box finder.
 These S-boxes provide optimal resistance against differential attacks.
 Dillon et al. has constructed an even S-box for n=6 in 2009.
 If you can solve this, you can construct one too.
 Set S=8 and try to solve :)

 Many thanks to Ivica Nikolic for the problem description and for interesting discussions.